Learn how to set up an automatic user and hosts integration between your organization's Azure Active Directory and AskCody

 In AskCody Visitors, we navigate with the concept of "Hosts".
 When a user uses the Receptionist tool, the add-in, or when a visitor uses the Check-in Kiosk, it is possible to choose a Host (the host of the meeting).
 This means that it is important that you assign all users that have the possibility of hosting a meeting with this configuration.

 - Click Save Changes in the upper right corner of the AskCody Azure AD Portal.

 Please note that the integration is not running yet.

 The infobox now changes to "Azure AD sync is initializing".

-InfoThe sync is not running yet, but only preparing to run.
-Wait until the Azure AD is ready to sync.
-Depending on how many users and groups need to be synced, this could take a while.
+InfoThe integration is not running yet but only preparing to run.
+Wait until the Azure AD is ready to integrate.
+Depending on how many users and groups need to be integrated, this could take a while.

 - Click Start Sync when the sync is finished initializing, the button in the upper right corner will change to Start Sync.

-Depending on how many users and groups need to be synced, this could take a while.
+Depending on how many users and groups need to be integrated, this could take a while.

-After performing these steps your sync will be running periodically, syncing users, memberships, and hosts according to your preferences.
-If you need to make any changes to the sync please pause it, perform the changes, and resume it.
+After performing these steps your integration will be running periodically, integrating users, memberships, and hosts according to your preferences.
+If you need to make any changes to the integration please pause it, perform the changes, and resume it.

-If you, during the process of setting up synchronization between AskCody and your Azure Active Directory, are experiencing problems we ask you to check out our Azure AD troubleshooting article here.
+If you, during the process of setting up integration between AskCody and your Azure Active Directory, are experiencing problems we ask you to check out our Azure AD troubleshooting article here.